 Checking and adjusting settings based on what you see on your camera screen is not professional.
 If you're doing analog photography, checking your screen is not an option.

 This list of the best light meters will help you choose one that fits your needs.
-There are a range of light meters available, from entry level to high end professional models.
+There is a range of light meters available, from entry-level to high-end professional models.

 The more you pay, the more features you get, and the larger the meters are.
 So paying more isn't always the best thing to do if you want small, easy to carry meter.

 - Professional Light Meters